 - 75. Nominations by a Member in Category A or B made before the World Congress shall be communicated by the Council to the Members. - 76.
 Prior to the election, the Secretariat shall arrange for Members to meet candidates and receive information on them. - 77.
-Once placed on the list of candidates before the World Congress, a name may only be withdrawn by the candidate in writing. - 78.
-The elections of the President, the Treasurer and each of the Chairs of the Commissions shall be conducted separately and as follows:
+Once placed on the list of candidates before the World Congress, a name may only be withdrawn by the candidate in writing. - 77bis.
+Elections may be held using ballot papers or electronically by inserting the Members' voting cards into a machine.
+In case an electronic elections system is used, Members who chose not to cast a vote shall be declared to have abstained.
+The Election Officer shall monitor the accuracy of the electronic election system.